-There are now two approaches to developing a fusion reactor, magnetic containment and inertial confinement.
+There are now two approaches to developing a fusion reactor: magnetic containment and inertial confinement.
 The major effort, magnetic containment, uses the Tokamak concept to compress and heat the reactants in a plasma isolated in a vacuum away from the walls of the reactor.
 The fuel is injected as pellets and heated with electric ohmic energy to strive for the ignition temperature.
 Research along this line started in the early 1950s, and in 1968 the Russians discovered the Tokamak principles.
 (Tokamak is the Russian acronym for "toroidal chamber with magnetic coil.")
 Massive amounts of electrical energy are required to heat and compress the plasma.
-Ohmic energy now is supplemented with induction, microwave, and neutral beams techniques.
+Ohmic energy now is supplemented with induction, microwave, and neutral beam techniques.
 The time of heating has been extended from microseconds to over a minute using these additional methods.

-There are two immediate objectives in fusion research, first to achieve ignition and then to achieve parity (produce more energy than is required to maintain steady-state operation).
-In the 1990s the International Energy Agency (IEA) member countries spent \sim \$8.9 billion on fusion R&D. Today (2005), the majority of fusion research is carried out by the European Union (EU), the United States, Russia, and Japan.
-The Tokamak is still the most promising reactor design to produce fusion energy.
-The two largest Tokamaks that are being studied are the Joint European Torus (JET) located in the United Kingdom and the Tokamak Fusion Test Reactor (TFTR) located at Princeton, New Jersey, United States.
-JET was first to demonstrate breakeven (output power = input power) in 1997, although ignition had not been achieved as of 2003.
+There are two immediate objectives in fusion research, first to achieve ignition self-sustaining burning and then to achieve parity (produce more energy than is required to maintain steady-state operation).
+In the 1990s the International Energy Agency (IEA) member countries spent approximately \$8.9 billion on fusion R&D. Today (2012), the majority of fusion research is carried out by the European Union (EU), the United States, Russia, China, India, South Korea and Japan.
+The largest Tokamaks that have been recently studied are the Tokamak Fusion Test Reactor (TFTR) located at Princeton, New Jersey, United States, operated from 1982 to 1997, and the Joint European Torus (JET) located in the United Kingdom (still in operation).
+JET was first to demonstrate breakeven (output power = input power) in 1997, although ignition had not been achieved as of 2012.
 However, it was decided by the Soviet Union in the mid 1980s that a next generation Tokamak was needed.
 In 1992 the Soviet Union, Europe, Japan, and the United States agreed to collectively design an International Thermonuclear Experimental Reactor (ITER).
 Although the United States pulled out of the collaborative group in the late 1990s, it rejoined in 2003.
-The cost of ITER is thought to range from \$5-8 billion, and its construction would take 10 years.
+The cost of the ITER is thought to be about \$12 billion over the 30 year life of the project and its construction would take 10 years.
+The EU is expected to cover 45% of the project's total cost, with the other six partners-China, India, Japan, South Korea, Russia and the United States-contributing about 9% each [23].
+Inertial confinement fusion is an alternative technique that uses lasers to generatic high intensity x-rays to compress a bead containing deutarium and tritium.
+This technique is being developed at Lowrence Liver more National Laboratory in the US, among others in Japan and the UN.
 When ignition and parity are finally achieved and understood, spending will need to be substantially increased to establish commercial feasibility.
 It is now realized that electricity from fusion will be more costly than that from fossil and fission processes.
 It is only as these resources are depleted that fusion will become economically feasible.